-What if your creative social media contest went viral and it wasn’t positive …
+What if your creative social media contest became a viral contest and it wasn’t positive …

 What would you do?